LibreCat/Catmandu/README.md

 # CONFIG

-Catmandu configuration options can be stored in a file in the root directory of your programming project.
+Catmandu configuration options can be stored in files in the root directory of your programming project.
 The file can be YAML, JSON or Perl and is called `catmandu.yml`, `catmandu.json` or `catmandu.pl`.
 In this file you can set the default Catmandu stores and exporters to be used.
 Here is an example of a